sidebar hamburger menu

 For supported PHP versions, see cve.tuxcare.com.

-Other distros and architectures upon request.
+Other versions and architectures available upon request.
+Contact sales@tuxcare.com for more information.

-Installation Instructions for Linux
+Installation on Linux

 sudo yum install libvpx-1.3.0

-1. Download the installer script:
+1. Download the installer script

 wget https://repo.alt.tuxcare.com/alt-php-els/install-els-alt-php-rpm-repo.sh